-Two tubes (two teaspoons) of blood will be collected from you.
-Based on your family tree, your genetic counselor or doctor may also recommend that blood be drawn from two or more members of your family, such as your parents or siblings, to help with interpretation of test results.
-The genes tested by the CCGP are part of the DNA in your blood cells.
-DNA from your blood is purified, and the exome sequence is obtained (or "read") using high throughput sequencing.
+Two tubes (two teaspoons) of blood will be collected from your child.
+Based on your family tree, your genetic counselor or doctor may also recommend that blood be drawn from two or more members of your family, such as the child's father or siblings, to help with interpretation of test results.
+The genes tested by the CCGP are part of the DNA in your child's blood cells.
+DNA from your child's blood is purified, and the exome sequence is obtained (or "read") using high throughput sequencing.
 The sequence obtained for the genes included in the CCGP is then searched for changes that are known or suspected to cause disease.